iunu/artemis_api/README.md

 ArtemisApi::User.find(id: 12, facility_id: 2, client: client)
 ```

-You can get info about Batches, Zones, SeedingUnits and HarvestUnits in the same manner.
+You can get info about Batches, Zones, SeedingUnits, HarvestUnits and Subscriptions in the same manner.
 Here are a couple examples, but the syntax is all the same.
 ```ruby
 client.facility(2).batches
 client.facility(2).batch(22)